arcan1s/ahriman/docs/faq.rst

 How to review changes before build
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this scenario, the update process must be separated to several stages.
+In this scenario, the update process must be separated into several stages.
 First, it is required to check updates:

 .. code-block:: shell